 2016Pasha Automotive Services launches new auto-processing facilities in San Francisco, CA and Baltimore, MD.
 Pasha Stevedoring & Terminals, the Port of Los Angeles, and California Air Resources Board enter a partnership to develop a Green Omni Terminal, including a solar-powered microgrid, and zero and near-zero emissions equipment to move goods from ship to destination.

 2017Pasha Hawaii supports Puerto Rico hurricane relief efforts with the deployment of the Horizon Spirit.
-Pasha Hawaii announces that two LNG-fueled containerships will be joining its fleet in 2020, named after George III and Janet Marie.
+Pasha Hawaii announces that two LNG-fueled containerships will be joining its fleet, named after George III and Janet Marie.
 Hawaii Stevedores, Inc. confirms commitment from the Hawaii State Department of Transportation for the joint development of the new Kapalama Container Terminal.

-2018Pasha Hawaii celebrates the steel cutting for the M/V George III, the first of two LNG-fueled containerships being built at Keppel AmFELS that will join its fleet in 2020.
+2018Pasha Hawaii celebrates the steel cutting for the M/V George III, the first of two LNG-fueled containerships being built at Keppel AmFELS that will join its fleet.
 Pasha Hawaii also receives 600 new reefers and 400 new dry containers as part of its container replenishment program.
-Hawaii Stevedores, Inc. marks the groundbreaking for the new Kapalama Container Terminal project in partnership with the Hawai‘i State Department of Transportation.
+Hawaii Stevedores, Inc. marks the groundbreaking for the new Kapalama Container Terminal project in partnership with the Hawaii State Department of Transportation.
 Pasha Automotive Services welcomes Toyota to National City Marine Terminal with custom processing and accessorization for Tacoma trucks.

 2019The San Diego Port Tenants Association selects Pasha Automotive Services to demonstrate two zero-emission BYD trucks at its National City Marine Terminal facility, thanks in part to a $5.9 million grant from the California Energy Commission.
 Executives from Pasha Hawaii and Keppel AmFELS join dignitaries for the ceremonial keel laying for M/V George III and the cutting of the first steel plates for M/V Janet Marie.
 Pasha values in action are demonstrated by our IT and HR teams during widespread Public Safety Power Shutoffs.